lucasallan/docker-pubsub-emulator/README.md

 ## Logs

-The emulator logs are stored in /var/log/pubsub.log
+You can check the emulator logs with `docker logs`